gentimouton/projects-todo/README.md

 Shadow of the Colossus/Monster Hunter in 2D
 ===

-Get a bounty for a monster, kill that monster, receive bounty reward, improve gear, get higher bounty, repeat.
+- Get a bounty for a monster, kill that monster, receive bounty reward, improve gear, get higher bounty, repeat.
-Each monster has a particular behavior, eg a crab moves sideways and can only be attacked from behind.
+- Each monster has a particular behavior, eg a crab moves sideways and can only be attacked from behind.
+- Top-down graphics like old Zelda.
 Maybe the code from crowd-control could work for that.

 Map generator